Raquelmteo/raquelmteo/README.md

 Data Analyst
 ------------

 I have been working for four years with financial data analysis.
-I worked at the largest regional development bank in Latin America.
-And also participated at a University research group on Economic Psychology Applied to Consumer Behavior, and that's when my interest in learning new ways of analyzing different types of data began.
+Worked at the largest regional development bank in Latin America.
+Participated at a University research group on Economic Psychology Applied to Consumer Behavior, and that's when my interest in learning new ways of analyzing different types of data began.

 * 🌍  I'm based in Porto, PT
 * ✉️  You can contact me at [raquelmteo@gmail.com](mailto:raquelmteo@gmail.com)